- 10 June 2010

 Equal Approach has some very senior healthcare vacancies.
 For instance, an ‘Operations Director within Social Care’.
 We’d expect these senior level vacancies present you with considerably tougher challenges.
 Is this the case and how do you tackle these roles?

-Our organization is used to recruiting at a higher level and would head hunt on behalf of our clients to achieve positive/maximum outcomes.
+Our organisation is used to recruiting at a higher level and would head hunt on behalf of our clients to achieve positive/maximum outcomes.
 We would also look at more specialist advertising, whether it be a healthcare job board, journals or newspapers.

 What, if any, regional variations are there?
 By that, would you say that it’s harder to recruit a nurse in Surrey over a nurse in the North West of England?